 Borrowing & Renewal Rules

-Circulating materials may be checked out at the Circulation Desk in the first floor lobby.
+Circulating materials may be checked out at Guest Services in the first floor lobby.
 The loan period for most borrowers is two weeks.
 CSUN students, faculty and staff must always present a current CSUN I.D. card to check out materials.

 - Undergraduates may check out 20 items at one time for 2 weeks; each item may be renewed a maximum of 3 times.

 - Graduate students (both doctoral and masters) may check out 30 items at one time for 4 weeks; each item may be renewed a maximum of 5 times.

 - Staff may check out 30 items at one time for 2 weeks; each item may be renewed a maximum of 5 times.